BradleyChatha/jcli/README.md

 By default, named arguments are case-sensitive, meaning `abc` is not the same as `abC`.

 By attaching `@(CommandArgConfig.caseInsensitive)` onto a named argument, it will allow things like `abc` to match `abc`, `aBc`, `ABC`, etc.

+### CommandArgConfig.canRedefine

+By default, named arguments can only be defined once, meaning `--abc 2 --abc 1` produces an error.

+By attaching `@(CommandArgConfig.canRedefine)` onto a named argument, the right-most definition will be used (so, `--abc 1` in this case).

 # Using JCLI without Dub